-Disheveled and flushed as always, Molly had just clattered into the Caffe Grana, where Melissa Brennan was already waiting for her at one of the tables.
-She dropped her handbag on the floor and sat down in the chair opposite her.
-"It" was the diamond ring that was most definitely not on the third finger of Melissa's left hand.
+Dishevelled as always, Molly clattered into the Caffe Grana, where Melissa Brennan was already waiting for her at one of the tables.
+She dropped her handbag on the floor and sat down in the chair opposite.
+"It" was the diamond ring not on the third finger of Melissa's left hand.

-"No," Melissa grouched, but she didn't sound truly angry about it.
+"No," Melissa grouched.
 "Bastard.
 At least I got him to talk about it this time; that's a first."

 "Not really.
 Exactly as I expected."
 Melissa lifted her voice to a higher, mocking register. "'Oh, I'm just not ready', 'I've got to consider Julie's feelings, she's the mother of my kids', 'We're already living together, it's just a piece of paper', 'I'll buy you a ring if that's what you actually want', 'I'm a sodding commitment-phobe' - okay, he didn't really say that last bit.
-It's just depressing, really, how desperate I am.
-I don't like it- oh, look, um, just the pumpkin soup, thanks, and a skim cappuccino…" This to the waitress who had just wandered over.
+He's just lucky that I adore him.
+I don't like - oh, um, the pumpkin soup, thanks, and a skim cappuccino…" This to the waitress who wandered over.
 She wrote down Melissa's order and looked across at Molly, who blurted out the same without glancing at the menu.

 "I'm a bit tired," Molly admitted, tweaking a lock of hair off her forehead.
 "I'm okay.
 Nothing terrible."

-"You're not telling people what colour clothes to buy for the baby, then?
-Sneaky."
+"You're not telling people what colour clothes to buy for the baby?"

 Molly smiled.
 "We don't know," she said.
 "I suppose surprises are nice."

 "Only if you get the surprise you want…"